AZephyer/azephyer.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Contact
-For questions or further assistance, contact:
+For questions or further information, please contact:
 - Email: introspectivemediator@gmail.com